What on Earth Is an Apostille?!

 Before the 1961 Hague Convention, an official record from one country had to be “legalized” in another country for it to be considered valid.
 First of all, the process to legalize documents was a hassle.
 Plus, legalization was expensive and time consuming.
 In 1961, countries gathered at what’s known as the “Apostille Convention”.
 The countries created an easier way for citizens to bring official documents between countries.
 This creation was called the apostille.
 Today, 118 countries are part of the apostille agreement.

 An apostille is a document that authenticates the seal and signature of another document.
 Apostilles look almost the same in every country.
 In addition, apostilles all show the same information.
-Apostilles are important for vital records documents.
+Apostilles are important for vital records validation.
 Vital records include birth certificates and marriage certificates.
 For example, you are getting married in Mexico.
 This is your dream beach wedding!
 You are a US citizen so you will bring your marriage certificate back to the US.
 Thus, you will need an apostille for your marriage certificate.
 The apostille shows the government that your Mexican marriage certificate is legal.

+I Need Vital Records Validation.
 Where Can I Get an Apostille?

 Getting an apostille isn’t hard.
 Most people go to their local Secretary of State for apostilles.
 Click here for US apostille requirements.
 Here are four easy steps to get an apostille: